 The refresh rate of a monitor usually means exactly how many times per second the screen refreshes the image on it.
 Otherwise speaking, it is the maximum number of times the image can be drawn on the screen or refreshed, per second.

 The refresh rate is usually measured in hertz (Hz) and as it’s supposed to be, the higher the number the more times per second the monitor refreshes.
 For example, if a monitor has a refresh rate of 60 Hz, it actually means that the screen is going to redraw 75 times per second exactly.

-Like I said, you can alter your monitor’s refresh rates as they are adjustable now a day.
+As I said, you can alter your monitor’s refresh rates as they are adjustable now a day.

-- Have a right click on the desktop, select display settings.
+- Have a right-click on the desktop, select display settings.

 - You may or may not see advanced display settings.
 If you see it, click on it; if not, find display adapter properties and click it.

 - You’ll then see the following picture like things, a drop-down box that contains different values of refresh rates your monitor support.

 Thus you can check the refresh rate of your monitor and may alter it also.

 How a Monitor Refresh